 \subsection{Generalization Performance}

 ESMStereo models are evaluated on the KITTI 2012 \cite{kitti_12}, KITTI 2015 \cite{kitti_15}, Middlebury 2014 \cite{midburry}, and ETH3D \cite{ETH3D} datasets to assess their generalization ability on real-world data.
-The models are trained exclusively on the SceneFlow dataset, and the results are reported in Tab.\ref{T4}.
-Compared to other real-time methods, ESMStereo-L-gwc demonstrates superior generalization performance on all datasets.
-ESMStereo-L-gwc exhibits superior generalization capabilities compared to these approaches, making it more effective across a wider range of real-world datasets and scenarios.
-Furthermore, ESMStereo-S-gwc with just 8.5 ms inference time achieves a competitive generalization accuracy on KITTI 2012 and KITTI 2013.
+The models are trained exclusively on the SceneFlow dataset, and the results are reported in Table \ref{T4}.
+ESMStereo-L-gwc demonstrates strong generalization performance compared to real-time stereo matching methods which shows consistently competitive results across different real-world benchmarks.
+While it does not outperform all accuracy-oriented approaches on datasets such as Middlebury and ETH3D, it achieves a favorable trade-off between accuracy and efficiency that indicates robust adaptability across diverse scene types and imaging conditions.
+Furthermore, ESMStereo-S-gwc with just 8.5 ms inference time achieves a competitive generalization accuracy on KITTI 2012 and KITTI 2015.
 This strong generalization performance highlights the robustness and versatility of ESMStereo in predicting depth when an unseen scenario is presented.